kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 75 Feb 1, 2019

+**PROGRESS:**

+**Algorithms Course:** I finished Section 7 on recursion.
+I especially apreciated learning about helper method recursion where you have an inner recursive function inside an outer function that has a variable you want to keep track of in the inner function without resetting it each time.
+You can do "pure recursion" without the helper method but it definitly is harder to wrap your head around like the instructor warned.

+## Day 74 Jan 31, 2019

+**PROGRESS:**

+**Algorithms Course:** I practiced sliding window algorithms. `findTheLongestSubstring` is still hard.

+## Day 73: Jan 30, 2019

+**PROGRESS:**

+**Algorithms Course:** While I was finishing up my site, I wasn't practicing algorithms as much as I should.
+I solved the multiple frequency pointer algorithms again.

+## Day 72: Jan 29, 2019

+**PROGRESS:**

+**My Website:** Worked on the FOUT issue again with no resolution yet.
+I'll put this issue on hold for a bit.

+## Day 71: Jan 28, 2019

+**PROGRESS:**

+**My Website:** Created a separate branch for the Edge FOUT issue and tried to resolve it again.

 ## Day 70: Jan 27, 2019

 **PROGRESS:**